MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -PrestartCommand

-Specifies a prestart command that will run before the task sequence runs.
-A prestart command is a script or an executable that can interact with the user in Windows PE before the task sequence runs to install the operating system.
+Specify a prestart command that runs before the task sequence.
+A prestart command is a script or an executable that can interact with the user in Windows PE before the task sequence runs to install the OS.
+If the command isn't native to Windows PE, use the **PrestartPackage** to include files for the command.

 ```yaml
 Type: String